L. to R.- Alex Kizer, OIC, Jon Peccia, US Diplomat and Hadi Bari, OIC

 We are looking for individuals who are deeply concerned about the very dangerous direction of world events.
 Our Program Associate position is far more than a typical internship or volunteer position.
-Program Associates perform important functions in networking with government officials, corporate executives and/or foreign policy experts.
+Program Associates perform important functions in networking with government officials and/or foreign policy experts.

 The aim of our project is to make it possible for foreign policymakers, negotiators and other top officials to become capable of producing unprecedented major breakthrough results.